American Housewife

-In May 2021, the series was canceled after five seasons.
+In May 2021, ABC canceled the series after five seasons and 103 episodes and left on multiple cliffhangers.

 Premise

 The series chronicles the daily life of Katie Otto, a wife and mother who tries to maintain her sense of self and family while dealing with the wealthy, pretentious, arrogant housewives and their privileged children in her new hometown of Westport, Connecticut.
-Compared to the other residents who own big houses, Katie and her family are renters of a more modest home.
-She lives with Greg, her level-headed husband who is a university professor of history, and their three children.
-Taylor is their athletic, headstrong, but somewhat dimwitted oldest daughter who wants to fit in with her peers; Oliver is their savvy, ambitious, and snarky middle child; and Anna-Kat, sweet but obsessive-compulsive, is the youngest and Katie's blatant favorite.
-Katie frequently vents her frustration to and seeks advice from her two closest friends: Doris, whose strict parenting style sharply contrasts with Katie's; and Angela, a divorced lesbian mother and lawyer with a calm parenting style.
+Compared to the other residents who own big houses, Kate and her family are renters of a more modest home.
+She lives with Greg, her level-headed husband who is a university professor of history, and a father of their three children.
+Taylor is their athletic, headstrong, but somewhat dimwitted oldest daughter who wants to fit in with her peers; Oliver is their savvy, ambitious and snarky middle child; and Anna-Kat, sweet but obsessive-compulsive, is the youngest and Katie's obvious favorite.
+Katie frequently vents her frustration to and seeks advice from her two closest friends: Doris, whose strict parenting style sharply contrasts with Katie's, and Angela, a divorced lesbian mother and lawyer with a calm parenting style.